williamchenghu/FSO2021-backend-part4/README.md

 Write a test related to creating new blogs via the _/api/blogs_ endpoint, that verifies that if the _title_ and _url_ properties are missing from the request data, the backend responds to the request with the status code _400 Bad Request_.

 Make the required changes to the code so that it passes the test.

+## Exercises 4.13.-4.14.

+### Step 13

+Implement functionality for deleting a single blog post resource.

+Use the async/await syntax.
+Follow [RESTful](https://fullstackopen.com/en/part3/node_js_and_express#rest) conventions when defining the HTTP API.

+Feel free to implement tests for the functionality if you want to.
+Otherwise verify that the functionality works with Postman or some other tool.